-Castle Black is an ancient stronghold and is the headquarters of the Night's Watch and the seat of their Lord Commander.
+Castle Black is the main stronghold of the Night's Watch and the seat of their Lord Commander.
 The castle is situated along the Wall between Queensgate to the west and Oakenshield to the east, near the center of the Wall, at the northern end of the kingsroad.
 The village of Mole's Town is located half a league to the south along the kingsroad.

 Castle Black is not a true castle, as it has no walls to defend it to the west, east, or south.
 Only the Wall stands to the north.
 It consists of several stone towers and timber keeps.
-Beneath the keeps and towers, there is a series of subterranean passages called wormwalks which connect all of the buildings.
+Beneath the keeps and towers, there is a series of subterranean passages which connect all of the buildings.
 They are rarely used during the summer, but in the winter it is the only way to travel to different parts of the castle.

-Castle Black has only a small sept and no godswood.
-Men who follow the old gods have to travel beyond the Wall, into the haunted forest, to a small grove of carven weirwoods left by the children of the forest, to swear their vows.
+Castle Black has a small sept run by Septon Cellador but no godswood.
+Men who follow the old gods can travel half a league beyond the Wall into the haunted forest, where a small grove contains a rough circle of nine weirwood heart trees.

 - The Lord Commander's Tower, also called "Lord Commander's Keep", is where the Lord Commander's quarters are located.

-- The King's Tower is a 100 foot tall round tower with merlons atop it, overlooking the gate and the foot of the wooden stair leading up the Wall.
+- The King's Tower is a hundred foot tall round tower with merlons atop it, overlooking the gate and the foot of the wooden stair leading up the Wall.
 The entry door is made of oak studded with iron.
 Although it is reserved for honored guests and named for kings, no king has visited the tower in over a hundred years.

 - Hardin's Tower has a broken battlement, from which stone has spilled into the yard below.
 It has a severe lean.

 - The Lance is the tallest tower at the castle, though only a third of the height of the Wall.
 It is slim and crumbling.

 - The Tower of Guards is the strongest of the towers.
 It lies next to the kingsroad and the Wall, and guards the wooden stair.

 - The Silent Tower is a tower at Castle Black.